dolanor-galaxy/network/README.md

 ### High Level

 At the high level we're using the open source micro toolkit as the foundation for an overlay network on the internet and a platform for microservices.
+Each user runs a local node which provides access to the network, a runtime for running services, a local http api gateway and web browser.

 ![Architecture](images/arch.jpg)

+In future this design will include automatic data synchronization and backup for long term storage.

 ### Features